Things to Do in DC This Weekend: Capital Pride, DC Caribbean FilmFest, and the Reopening of the Smithsonian's Fossil Hall

 BOOKS To learn more about the medicinal value of cannabis, hear from Aliza Sherman, the co-author of Cannabis and CBD for Health and Wellness: An Essential Guide for Using Nature’s Medicine to Relieve Stress, Anxiety, Chronic Pain, Inflammation, and More, at the Breastfeeding Center For Greater Washington.
 Learn about the therapeutic benefits of consuming cannabis and CBD, how to determine the proper dosing, and the pros and cons of different forms of cannabis. $10 (admission only) or $25 (admission plus a copy of the book), 3 PM.

 CARS Check out classic cars at the American Horticultural Society (AHS)’s Spring 2019 Classic Car Show at River Farm in Alexandria.
-In addition to viewing old school whips, guests can take guided tours of the gardens while kids can take advantage of scavenger hunts and plant pot-making. $10 per viewer vehicle or $5 per person (walk-ins and bicyclists), 9 AM to 2 PM.
+In addition to viewing old school whips, guests can take guided tours of the gardens while kids can take advantage of a scavenger hunt and other activities. $10 per viewer vehicle or $5 per person (walk-ins and bicyclists), 9 AM to 2 PM.

 LAST CALL: Here’s what’s closing this weekend